vovanbo/jsondata/README.md

 * *build_epydoc*: Creates documentation for runtime system by Epydoc, html only.
 Calls 'callDocEpydoc.sh'.

-* *build_testsphinx*: Creates documentation for unit tests by Sphinx, html only.
-Calls 'callTestSphinx.sh'.

 * *test*: Runs PyUnit tests by discovery.

 * *--help-jsondata*: Displays this help.